Tunnel: Double-deck and multipurpose tunnels

+Mount Baker Tunnel has three levels.
+The bottom level is to be used by Sound Transit light rail.
+The middle level is used by car traffic, and the top layer is for bicycle and pedestrian access.

 Some tunnels have more than one purpose.
 The SMART Tunnel in Malaysia is the first multipurpose "Stormwater Management And Road Tunnel" in the world, created to convey both traffic and occasional flood waters in Kuala Lumpur.
 When necessary, floodwater is first diverted into a separate bypass tunnel located underneath the 2.5 mile double-deck roadway tunnel.
 In this scenario, traffic continues normally.
 Only during heavy, prolonged rains when the threat of extreme flooding is high, the upper tunnel tube is closed off to vehicles and automated flood control gates are opened so that water can be diverted through both tunnels.

-Common utility ducts or utility tunnels carry two or more utility lines.
-Through co-location of different utilities in one tunnel, organizations are able to reduce the costs of building and maintaining utilities.

 Covered passageways

-Over-bridges can sometimes be built by covering a road or river or railway with brick or steel arches, and then leveling the surface with earth.
+Over-bridges can sometimes be built by covering a road or river or railway with brick or steel arches, and then levelling the surface with earth.
 In railway parlance, a surface-level track which has been built or covered over is normally called a "covered way".

 Snow sheds are a kind of artificial tunnel built to protect a railway from avalanches of snow.
 Similarly the Stanwell Park, New South Wales "steel tunnel", on the Illawarra railway line, protects the line from rockfalls.